risingwavelabs/risingwave-docs/cloud/billing-pricing.md

 - 1 Compactor node with 4 RWUs
 - 3 ETCD nodes, each with 1 RWU

-In total, the cluster utilizes 41 RWUs and stores 20GB of data.
-The cluster operated for 700 hours in the past month.
+In total, the project utilizes 41 RWUs and stores 20GB of data.
+The project operated for 700 hours in the past month.

 Suppose the base price for your region is $0.18 per RWU-hour for compute resources and $0.023 per GB-month for storage capacities.

-Given these details, your bill for this cluster for the past month will be calculated as follows:
+Given these details, your bill for this project for the past month will be calculated as follows:

 - Compute resources cost: $0.18 \* 41 RWUs \* 700 hours = $5166
 - Storage capacity cost: $0.023 * 20GB = $0.46